Netanyahu's fight for survival: "Witch hunt" claims and a stain on his legacy

-Israeli Prime Minister Benjamin Netanyahu has denounced the corruption indictments leveled against him today as an “attempted coup” and a witch hunt.
-He’s vowing to stay put, and planning a public campaign against the attorney general, the state prosecutors and the police.
+Israeli Prime Minister Benjamin Netanyahu has denounced the corruption indictments leveled against him Thursday as an “attempted coup” and a witch hunt.
+He’s vowing to stay put, and planning a public campaign against the attorney general, state prosecutors and the police.

 - Netanyahu stands accused of giving Israel's leading telecommunications tycoon regulatory benefits worth hundreds of millions of dollars in return for favorable news coverage.